John Clarke (Baptist minister): Early life

 John Clarke was born at Westhorpe in the county of Suffolk, England, and was baptized there on 8 October 1609.
 He was one of seven children of Thomas Clarke and Rose Kerrich (or Kerridge), six of whom left England and settled in New England.
 No definitive record has been found concerning his life in England other than the parish records of his baptism and those of his siblings.

-Clarke was apparently highly educated, judging from the fact that he arrived in New England at the age of 28 qualified as both a physician and a Baptist minister.
+Clarke was apparently highly educated, judging from the fact that he arrived in New England at the age of 28 qualified as both a physician and a General Baptist minister.
 His many years of study become evident through a book that he wrote and published in 1652, and through his masterful authorship of the Rhode Island Royal Charter of 1663; further, his will mentions his Hebrew and Greek books, as well as a concordance and lexicon that he wrote himself.

 The difficulty with tracing Clarke's life in England stems largely from his very common name.
 Rhode Island historian George Andrews Moriarty, Jr wrote that this was probably the same John Clarke who attended St Catharine's College, Cambridge, but he may also have received a bachelor's degree from Brasenose College, Oxford in 1628 and a master's degree there in 1632.
 Another clue to his education comes from a catalog of students from Leiden University in Holland, one of Europe's primary medical schools at the time.
 The school's ledger of graduates includes, in Latin, "Johannes Clarcq, Anglus, 17 July 1635-273" (translated as John Clark, England).
 It is apparent that Clarke earned a master's degree from the concordance that he wrote, where the authorship is given as "John Clarke, Master of Arts".